Do Go On - 397 - Aviator Charles Kingsford Smith

 It'll be good to see you again.

-RSVP via Patreon shout out was not one of the options listed on the invite.
+RSVP via Patreon shoutout was not one of the options listed on the invite.

 So I'll also email you.

-thanks lizzie michael lauren and nick Could that Nick Fidian be the one?
+Could that Nick Fidion be the one?

 The next thing we like to do is thank a few other of our great supporters.